Beginning Farmer and Rancher Development Program

 Step 1: Envisioning Your Farm

-Imagine what you want your farm to look like, feel like, and provide—both now and in the future.
-It's important to think about your goals, lifestyle, and the role your farm will play in your family, community, and finances.
+It's important to think about your goals, lifestyle, and the role your farm will play in your family, community, and finances—both now and in the future.
 Use pages 10-16 of NC State University's Getting Into Farming Workbook to start envisioning your dream farm.

 Women laughing holding baby goats